Venzory/Venzory/docs/CANONICAL_DOCS.md

 ## How to Use This Index

-This document lists the **canonical** (authoritative) documentation for RemcuraV2.
+This document lists the **canonical** (authoritative) documentation for Venzory.
 When there are multiple documents on a topic, the ones listed here are the **current and accurate** sources of truth.

 **Rules:**
 1. ✅ **Always reference these documents** for current system state